 After a few months, though, you begin to ease up on the diligent care of your new vehicle.
 Bottles and cans tend to make their way to the floorboard, dirt and grime tend to settle on the doors and windows; the honeymoon is officially over.

-The same can be said for the heat and intimacy within your marriage.
-When you and your spouse first meet and begin to fall in love, you can’t keep your hands off of each other.
+The same can be said for the heat and intimacy in marriage.
+When you and your spouse first meet and begin to fall in love, you can’t keep your hands off each other.
 You’re crazy about one another and aren’t afraid to show it.

 Date your spouse

 This bit of intimacy advice may seem overused for igniting passion in your marriage, but it’s an indispensable tip on our list of key intimacy tips.

 Going on dates without the distraction of parenthood or the stresses of work weighing down on, you can allow you to reconnect in a way that not many tactics will allow.
 It will also remind you of a simpler time in life when it was just the two of you.

 It’s fun to reminisce and re-experience those feelings with a weekly or biweekly date night that you’ve implanted in your schedule.

 If you can make time for all of the other things you need to get done, you can definitely make time for some quiet time with your spouse for igniting intimacy.